At the University of Florida, about 400 aneurysm patients are treated each year.

 About Cerebral Aneurysm (Brain Aneurysm)

 A cerebral aneurysm, often referred to as a brain aneurysm or simply as an aneurysm, is a weakness in the wall of an artery in the brain which leads to a balloon-like sac outpouching.
-Cerebral aneurysms occur more commonly in women than men, and occur mainly in adults, and are rare in children.
+Cerebral aneurysms occur more commonly in women than men, and occur mainly in adults.

 A small, unchanging aneurysm may produce no symptoms.
 However, aneurysms are at risk for rupturing and causing bleeding in the brain.
 When an aneurysm ruptures, the patient may experience a sudden and usually severe headache (“worst headache of my life”), nausea, vision impairment, vomiting, and loss of consciousness.
 Onset is usually sudden and without warning.
 When an aneurysm ruptures, 50% of people die from it, and of those that live, many are permanently disabled.
 So we try to eliminate aneurysms whenever possible before they rupture.